 Lodging at the Lark

-The LARK was the first property owned, designed, and repurposed by a Bozeman-based group whose ethos is to resurrect old unused buildings and breathe new life into the downtown spaces that they call home.
-All of their properties feature essentialism and high design intent while remaining true to, and genuinely inspired by, their surroundings.
+The LARK was the first property owned, designed, and repurposed by a Bozeman-based group whose ethos is to resurrect unused buildings and breathe new life into the downtown spaces they call home.
+Their properties feature essentialism and high design intent while remaining true to and genuinely inspired by their surroundings.

-The LARK was designed to embody the spirit of the local community and to allow you to feel immersed in the vibe that is Bozeman, Montana.
+The LARK was designed to embody the spirit of the local community and to allow you to feel immersed in the vibe of Bozeman, Montana.
 Custom artwork is installed in each room, created by local artists who want you to be as inspired by this place as they are.

 Pricing